built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-store.md

   },
 ```

-## What does store look like?
+## What Does Store Look Like?

 ![Defined store](./assets/store.png)

-## What are the available settings for the store provider
+## What Are The Available Settings For The Store Provider

 | Property                                   | Description                                                                                                                                                                                                                                          |
 | ------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |